ValerioLuconi/Key-Exchange-Protocol/README.md

 ## Test

 First execute `./test/auto.sh` to distribute keys.
 Then `./test/test.sh` to run a simple test.
+At the moment tests are in italian.